ele-ben/functions-experiments/ReadMe.md

 This functions was not fully tested as the others, thus it may still contain errors.
 Generating a sequence of elements (strings, integers) of desired length, such that each element is equally represented and the delta (N-2 repetitions) - (N-2 switches) is less than 3, in absolute value.
 Moreover, it avoids n-1 repetitions at all.
 It takes as an input the length of the needed sequence (trials) and the 3 strings/integers that repeat in the sequence.
 Trials input MUST be an EVEN number and a multiple of 3.
 It returns a one-column dataframe.
+*Description:*
 The algorithm is very similar to balanceTransitionsMinus1, except it searches for 5-tuples, within which elements can be swapped and moved to obtain a n-2 repetition more or a -2 switch.
+Since each correction made swapping elements in the 5-tuples moves the balance of n-2 rep and sw by 4, the final delta between sw and rep depends on the initial unbalance.
+If this is a multiple of 4, it will be leveled to 0, if it's not, the result will have an unbalance equal to the remainder of initial unbalance/ 4.

 #### [balanceTransitionsMinus1_str](#balanceTransitionsMinus1_str)
 Identical to balanceTransitionsMinus1, but some code at the end converts 0s and